dirigible-io/dirigible-io.github.io/docs-help/docs/development/concepts/extensions.md

 Extension Points
 ---

 An extension point is the place in the core module, which is expected to be enhanced by particular custom created modules.
-It is a simple JSON formated `*.extensionpoint` file and can be placed anywhere in your project.
+It is a simple JSON formatted `*.extensionpoint` file and can be placed anywhere in your project.

 ```json
 {